 - Rules and recommendations for a coding standard are solicited from the communities involved in the development and application of each programming language, including the formal or de facto standards bodies responsible for the documented standard.

-- These rules and recommendations are edited by members of the CERT technical staff for content and style and placed on the CERT Secure Coding Standards website for comment and review.
+- These rules and recommendations are edited by members of the CERT technical staff for content and style and placed on this wiki for comment and review.

 - The user community may then comment on the publicly posted content using threaded discussions and other communication tools.
 Once a consensus develops that the rule or recommendation is appropriate and correct, the final rule is incorporated into an officially released version of the secure coding standard.